top of page

 This is a perfect opportunity to highlight how foot mechanics influence the entire kinetic chain — a key Pilates teaching principle.

-How Instructors Can Use This in December Classes
+How Instructors Can Use This in their Pilates Classes

 • As a warm-up to improve standing alignment before Reformer or matwork